elotl/try-nova/tutorials/poc-policy-based-scheduling.md

 ### Policy Based Scheduling Testing Example

 Policy based scheduling is done via scheduling is through Nova's SchedulePolicy CRD.
 A schedule policy contains one or more resource selectors, and a placement to tell how the scheduling should happen for matching resources.
-Currently, we only support static placement where the user tells Nova the destination workload cluster.
-Dynamic scheduling based on resource availability/cost/custom metrics is on the roadmap.

 In this example, we use one kube-config with three defined contexts: